Culvert Length and Interior Lighting Impacts to Topeka Shiner Passage

 - Jay Hatch, Associate Professor, Education & Human Development

 Project Summary:Culverts can act as barriers to fish passage for a number of reasons, including insufficient water depth or excess velocity.
-In addition, long culverts can block sunlight, creating a potential behavioral barrier as fish approach a long, dark culvert.
-There is a paucity of information on low light as a potential barrier to fish passage, particularly with warm water species such as the federally endangered Topeka shiner.
-As some older culverts are being replaced with longer total lengths to extend the culvert through re-engineered road embankments, information is needed to 1) determine when and if light mitigation strategies are necessary, and 2) to design appropriate light mitigation strategies if necessary.
-A newly installed culvert (approximately 110 feet long) will be monitored for two years.
-Additional culverts (2 to 3) with varying light levels in critical Topeka shiner habitat streams will be similarly monitored.
-An experimental manipulation will be conducted to directly examine the behavior of warm water fish when presented with a dark culvert.
+In addition, concern is being raised over behavioral barriers where culvert conditions elicit an avoidance response that deters or slows fish movement.
+Long culverts can block sunlight, creating a potential behavioral barrier as fish approach a long, dark culvert.
+Scant information exists on low light as a potential barrier to fish passage, particularly with warm water species such as the federally endangered Topeka Shiner.
+As some older culverts are being replaced with longer total lengths to improve safety by extending the culvert through re- engineered road embankments, information is needed to 1) determine when and if light mitigation strategies are necessary, and 2) design appropriate light mitigation strategies, if necessary.
+Based on literature review, field monitoring, and laboratory experiments, the effect of light on fish passage for Topeka Shiner and other small prairie stream fish was indiscernible.
+Therefore, no light mitigation for large box culverts (up to 150 feet in length) can be recommended for similar fish communities.
+Culverts that are very long or have very small openings may benefit from additional light.

 - Start date: 04/2014